MScholtes/PSVirtualDesktop/README.md

 Find first window handle to title text or retrieve list of windows with title (when called with * as parameter)

 ## Versions
+### 1.5.6, 2023-09-18
+- bug fix for Win 11 Insider Canary
+- Remove-AllDesktops for all versions
 ### 1.5.5, 2023-09-02
 - bug fix for Win 11 22H2 Build 22621.2215
 ### 1.5.4, 2023-08-27